 We used to distribute Math Mammoth curriculum for the grade 5-8 levels; it is excellent for being comprehensive and generally laid out in a unit-chunk style as well.
 It has its own style and methodology that we liked in many ways although did not personally use it before a grade 5 level, partly due to fairly small print for the younger grades and partly because I wanted more hands-on and visuals for K-2/3.
 The print size is good though for grades 5-8.
 We have a few “Golden” printable CDs (a set of several grades together on one CD) left in stock but do not plan to reorder these even though they are very good.
 (Disclaimer: This author’s math program is superb but, we don’t promote her religious studies.)

-For the high school levels (after trying a few types of curriculum), our family likes textbooks from nelson.com (which DO have answers in the back thankfully).
-We’ve sometimes sold these as well, as special orders and still can do so but for high school texts, please contact us directly because prices tend to fluctuate for those.
+For the high school levels (after trying a few types of curriculum), our family likes Nelson textbooks from nelson.com (which DO have answers in the back thankfully).
+They contain lessons with examples, problems/exercises to solve, answer key including for the chapter self-tests, which we use as “the tests”.
+We’ve sometimes sold these textbooks as well, as special orders, and still can do so but for high school texts, please contact us directly because prices tend to fluctuate for those.
+(Tip: Prices tend to be raised in the month of September or October there.)
 We have teens who do fairly well in math (if it is presented clearly enough) so have chosen these titles for our family: Principles of Math 9, Principles of Math 10, Functions and Applications 11 (this is the college/university pathway one with less theory emphasized but same math skills from what we can tell as the Functions 11 university pathway one), Advanced Functions 12, and Calculus and Vectors (grade 12).
 We have seen Mathematics for Everyday Life (grade 11 & grade 12 levels – intended for workplace students, not those heading to post-secondary) and can recommend those as well.
+Update June 2021: For families wanting lessons taught, there ARE now youtube channels which have high school math teachers teaching the lesson material according to these textbooks.
+So for us, it’s like having a video component plus textbook.
+(We still use the chapter self-tests for the tests because they have the answers in the back of each textbook.)

 We also have appreciated the math handbooks of the following (and may have some copies still in stock):